balderdashy/sails-docs/concepts/Views/Layouts.md

 To specify what layout a view uses, see the example below.
 There is more information in the docs at [routes](http://beta.sailsjs.org/#/documentation/concepts/Routes.html).

-The example route below will use the view located as `./views/users/privacy.ejs` within the layout located at `./views/users.ejs`
+The example route below will use the view located at `./views/users/privacy.ejs` within the layout located at `./views/users.ejs`

 ```javascript
 'get /privacy': {